-people and jobs per gross hectare
+\people and jobs per gross hectare

 - 7. For those locations identified in Figure 2.3, all new development within the boundary of the designation, other than those of a minor nature, will be required to meet these density targets.
-Minor exceptions may be considered where a proposed development is providing transition within the Mixed-Use Centre adjacent to a low density residential community. - 8.
-The City will also establish minimum residential targets to reside outside the Plan in areas - Designated on Schedule 'B' as Mixed-Use Centre, Town Centre and Arterial Mainstreet but not addressed in Figure 2.3; - b.
-Designated Traditional Mainstreet and Arterial Mainstreet but not addressed in Figure 2.4. - 9.
-Where minimum density targets are to be established in an area that falls within a Heritage Conservation District designated under the Heritage Act, the minimum density and residential targets will have regard for the guidelines of Heritage Conservation District Plans. - 10.
-The City will monitor and report annually on the pattern and amount of residential and non-residential intensification and relate it to the assumptions upon which the citywide and minimum targets associated with the target areas are based.
+Minor exceptions may be considered where a proposed development is providing transition within the Mixed-Use Centre adjacent to a low-density residential community. - 8.
+The City will also establish minimum residential targets to reside outside the Plan in areas - a.
+Designated on Schedule 'B' as Mixed-Use Centre, Town Centre and Arterial Mainstreet but not addressed in Figure 2.3; - b.
+Designated Traditional Mainstreet and Arterial Mainstreet but not addressed in Figure 2.3. - 9.
+Where intensification target areas also correspond with Heritage Conservation Districts designated under the Heritage Act, the City recognizes that the achievement of intensification targets will be determined in part by the opportunities afforded by the guidelines contained in Council-approved Heritage Conservation District Plans and the provisions of any applicable heritage overlays contained in the Zoning By-law.
+The scale, profile and density of development permitted will vary, depending on the exact location.
+When buildings that are out-of-scale, that do not take into account the common characteristics of their setting and the surrounding pattern of development, and do not use suitable materials and finishes in their design they will not be consistent with the relevant guidelines.
+Such projects will not be recommended for approval under the Heritage Act.
+The interpretation of Heritage Conservation District Plans and guidelines cannot be done without a firm understanding that intensification is important to the long-term survival and vitality of the District.
+District guidelines and heritage overlays will be used to weave intensification proposals successfully into heritage streetscapes.
+As is the case generally concerning development, proposals for intensification within Heritage Conservation Districts will take into consideration all policies of this Plan.

+10. The City will monitor and report annually on the pattern and amount of residential and non-residential intensification and relate it to the assumptions upon which the citywide and minimum targets associated with the target areas are based.
 The contribution of the intensification achieved within the target areas to the city-wide target will be monitored annually.
-Adjustments will be considered during the five-year review of the Official Plan.
+Adjustments may be considered during the five-year review of the Official Plan.